 Answered By: Jonathan Faerber (he/him/his)

 A reference list formatted to the APA Style rules only includes resources that are cited in-text, whereas a bibliography may list resources "for background or further reading" that are not cited in-text (American Psychological Association, 2020, p.
 281).
 Since every APA Style reference entry should correspond to a resource cited in-text, a reference list formatted to APA Style rules is not a bibliography.
-Please see Reference Lists Versus Bibliographies for an overview of this distinction; for more information on formatting a reference entries in a list, please see How Should I Format My Reference in APA Style?How Should I Order My References in APA Style?, and the APA Style references checklists for both the 6th and 7th edition of the Publication manual.
+Please see Reference Lists Versus Bibliographies for an overview of this distinction; for more information on formatting a reference entries in a list, please see How should I format my reference in APA Style?How should I order my references in APA Style?, and the APA Style (7th ed.) references checklist

 Reference